wujj0326/Injury_Text_Classifier/README.md

 ## Summary

-The full report is in the word document.
+The full report is in the word document `Full_Report`.